-- Enter population number or just "p" to indicate "Present" in MapMate. - For abundance, other than an exact number ("rare", "scarce", "widespread" etc), enter the details into the Comment field. - Use DAFOR where it has been assessed in the grid square that the grid ref describes.
+- Enter population number or just "p" to indicate "Present" in MapMate.
+Do not use "1" to indicate "Present" as this is misleading. - If your record has vague quantity information (e.g. few, rare, scarce, many, widespread, etc) then you must record it as present and make a note of the quantity description in the Comment field. - Use DAFOR where it has been assessed in the grid square that the grid ref describes.
 For example, if there is only one small bluebell wood in a tetrad then you might record bluebell as Rare.
-However, if you record the bluebell with a 10-figure grid reference then you might record it as abundant, even though it is the same group of bluebells. - It is good practice to qualify counts with descriptions such as rosettes, spikes, clumps, etc. If the quantity is followed by an exclamation mark and a qualifier in the Quantity field, e.g. 10!clumps, "clumps" will automatically appear in the Comments field. - To indicate an absence entry, enter 'n' in the abundance field.
-Always include a note in the Comments field to explain the area search and the reason that you consider the taxon to be absent.
-The grid-reference applied to an absence record should match the search area, e.g., use of a monad reference would indicate absence from that entire 1km square.
+However, if you record the bluebell with a 10-figure grid reference then you might record it as abundant, even though it is the same group of bluebells. - It is good practice to qualify counts with descriptions such as rosettes, spikes, clumps, etc. If the quantity is followed by an exclamation mark and a qualifier in the Quantity field, e.g. 10!clumps, "clumps" will automatically appear in the Comments field.